-Ruhkala Elementary School is one of eighteen schools in the Rocklin Unified School District.
-The school serves students from Transitional Kindergarten through sixth grade, with an enrollment of approximately 350.
+Antelope Creek Elementary opened in 1992 and is one of seventeen schools in the Rocklin Unified School District.
+The school serves students in grades Transitional Kindergarten through Grade 6, with an enrollment of approximately 500 students.
 The school is located in the center of a dynamic and supportive community which expresses its values toward education through a high level of participation.
-Ruhkala Elementary School opened in 2005.
-Roger Stock is the District Superintendent, and Lara Kikosicki is the Principal.

-Ruhkala Elementary School's staff, students, and parents make up an exemplary community of learners.
-The focus is on the development of lifelong learning skills in a caring, exciting environment that fosters self-esteem and individual development.
+Antelope Creek Elementary School's staff, students, and parents make up an exemplary community of learners.
+The focus is on the development of lifelong skills in a caring, dynamic environment which fosters self-esteem, creativity, and individual development.
 A great deal of value is placed on the many ways to approach learning and the different experiences and opinions each person brings to the learning process.
 The staff recognizes that making learning meaningful to the student enhances the learning.
-Therefore, subjects are presented in thematic or integrated units whenever possible.
+Antelope Creek is currently an ARTS INTEGRATED SCHOOL OF CHOICE in the Rocklin Unified School District.
+Therefore, subjects are presented in differentiated thematic units with integrated visual, media, and performing arts.
+Students also engage with a masterwork during the unit that promotes further exploration and critical thinking.
+In addition, special visual and performing arts programming is offered before, during, and after school.